Coinbase ex-manager sentenced to 2 years in prison in US insider trading case | Law-Order

 Ishan Wahi, a former Coinbase Global Inc product manager, was sentenced on Tuesday to two years in prison in what U.S. prosecutors have called the first insider trading case involving cryptocurrency.
 U.S. District Judge Loretta Preska sentenced Ishan Wahi, 32, in Manhattan federal court after the defendant pleaded guilty in February to two counts of conspiracy to commit wire fraud.

+"I made a huge mistake that will follow me for the rest of my life," Wahi said.
+Assistant U.S. Attorney Noah Solowiejczyk said during the hearing that Wahi's conduct was "not a one-off mistake" but a stream of tips over 10 months.

-Ishan Wahi had asked for a sentence no longer than his brother's, citing other insider trading cases that resulted in little or no prison time.
+Wahi had asked in court papers for a sentence no longer than his brother's, citing other insider trading cases that resulted in little or no prison time.
 Prosecutors had called for Ishan Wahi to spend more than three years in prison to deter other cryptocurrency insiders from misusing corporate information.

 Prosecutors can charge fraud in instances in which deception was used to seek financial gain, regardless of the kind of asset involved.
 This gives the U.S. Justice Department more latitude to go after crypto-related wrongdoing than its civil counterpart, the U.S. Securities and Exchange Commission, which is limited to policing the securities markets.
 The SEC has argued in lawsuits, including one it filed against Ishan and Nikhil Wahi over their trades, that many digital assets are securities.
 Ishan Wahi and the SEC have reached an agreement in principle to settle the claims, while Nikhil Wahi and the SEC are also in settlement talks, court papers showed.